-Project

-Project GI #604 September 30, 2022
+100 MW Project GI #624 May 5, 2023

-4 Company Famility Deposits 1.
-General Facility Descript n

-("Interconnection Customer") has stated that the proposed project will consist of a 100 MWac solar photovoltaic plant with an AC-coupled, battery energy storage system (BESS) with a gross capacity of 53.55 MW capacity in Elmore County, Idaho and connect to the 230 kV bus at Idaho Power's .
-The total project output as studied is 100 MW.

-Contact Information for Interconnection Customer is as follows:

-A Standard Large Generator Interconnection Agreement (the "LGIA") under IPC's Open Access Transmission Tariff (OATT) between Interconnection Customer and IPC - Delivery (Transmission Provider) for the 100 MW , specifically Generator Interconnection Project #604 ("Project"), will be prepared for this project.
+1. General Facility Description ("Interconnection Customer") has stated that the proposed project will consist of 100 MW photovoltaic and battery energy storage system (BESS) in Idaho and connect to the bus at Idaho Power Company (IPC)'s The total project output as studied is 100 MW.
+Interconnection Customer has requested a Commercial Operation Date (COD) of Contact Information for Interconnection Customer is as follows: A Standard Large Generator Interconnection Agreement (the "LGIA") under IPC's Open Access Transmission Tariff (OATT) between Interconnection Customer and IPC (Transmission Provider) for the 100 MW specifically Generator Interconnection Project #624 ("Project"), will be prepared for this project.
 The LGIA will be a definitive agreement that contains terms and conditions that supersedes this FSR.

-Project Queue and Affected Systems:

-If an earlier queue project that is responsible for providing additional transmission capacity should drop out of the queue, a later queue project that may have been relying on at least a portion of any "surplus" capacity may then be faced with additional project costs for transmission capacity additions of their own.
-As of the date of this report, there are projects in the queue (GI #530, GI #551, GI #557, GI #567, GI #588 and GI #590) ahead of for which costs related to transmission capacity upgrades or additions could be passed on to should changes be made to their queue position or generation output.
-The recommended upgrades for GI #530, GI #551, GI #557, GI #567, GI #588 and GI #590 were assumed to be completed prior to the interconnection of the Project.
+Project Queue and Affected Systems: If an earlier queue project that is responsible for providing additional transmission capacity should drop out of the queue, a later queue project that may have been relying on at least a portion of any "surplus" capacity may then be faced with additional project costs for transmission capacity additions of their own.
+As of the date of this report, there are projects in the queue (GI #530, GI #549, GI #551 GI #557, GI #567, GI #570, GI #588, GI #590, GI #604, GI #605, GI #614, GI #620, and GI #621) ahead of the 100 MW for which costs related to transmission capacity upgrades or additions could be passed on to the 100 MW should changes be made to their queue position or generation output.
+There are planned system improvements that were assumed to be in service.
+Details on the contingent facilities identified are in Appendix B. The upgrades, which are associated with a planned Idaho Power, may take longer to construct than what is listed in Appendix B. 1.1 Interconnection Point The Interconnection Facilities are located in IPC's Southern region in Township Range and Section.
+The Point of Interconnection (POI) for the Project will be on the node between switch and on the Midpoint Substation 230kV bus.

-The identified contingent facility upgrades for GI #530 and GI #588 are required to be completed prior to the interconnection of the Project.
-Note the same contingent facility upgrades are identified in both earlier queued projects.
-As of the date of this report the contingent facility upgrades do not have an estimated in-service date due to GI #530 being formally suspended.
-Details on the contingent facilities identified from GI #530 and GI #588 are in Appendix B. For this and other reasons, the cost estimates included in this FSR are estimates only, are based on currently known or assumed facts that may not be accurate or materialize and are subject to change.

-1.1 Interconnection Point

-The Interconnection Facilities are located in IPC's Capital region in Township , Range and Section.
-The Point of Interconnection ("POI") for the Project will be on the node on the 230 kV bus

 A drawing identifying the POI is attached as Exhibit 1.